aery32/aery32-refguide/source/clsdrv/serial_port.rst

     char* getline(char *str, size_t *nread, const char *delim);

 The upper two member functions can be used to get a user input as lines.
-This means that characters are extracted until either the DMA input buffer is full or the delimiting character is found.
-The delimitation character *delim* can be either single character or two characters. *nread* is the total number of characters read.
-Delimitation character and '\0' aren't added to this value.
+This means that characters are extracted to *str* (C string) until either the DMA input buffer is full or the delimiting character is found.
+The delimitation character *delim* can be either single character or two characters.
+*nread* is the total number of characters read.
+Delimitation character and ``\0`` aren't added to this value.

 The following code would wait user input until the delimation character ``\n`` has been found.